TheWhiteRabbitM/roots-kusama/README.md

 > Full breakdown in `docs/proof_of_family_MVP.docx`

-The 57,405 DOT budget includes Italian crypto income tax IRPEF (33%) as an explicit line item.
+The 57,405 DOT budget includes Italian crypto income tax (33%) as an explicit line item.
 This is not absorbed into operational costs it is reported transparently.
 All expenses will be documented with invoices and receipts.
 A financial report will accompany the Phase 5 deliverables.

 If operational costs come in below projection, surplus funds will be allocated to Phase 6: replication in a second Southern Italian village.